waqaspathan00/Poker-Calculator/README.md

 ![](img/secondrun.png)

 # Libraries used
-- tkinter, displays program window and UI
+- `tkinter`, displays program window and UI
-- random, shuffles deck
+- `random`, shuffles deck
-- copy, creates a copy of the deck for reshuffling
+- `copy`, creates a copy of the deck for reshuffling
-- defaultdict, used for creating dictionaries with default values when calculating hand combinations
+- `defaultdict`, used for creating dictionaries with default values when calculating hand combinations
-- json, saving and loading data to and from a json file
+- `json`, saving and loading data to and from a json file

 # Files
 - `main.py` - houses core logic